|Home||Fictions||Articles||Facts||Life Stories||Poems etc.||Herbs etc.||Links|

 Much attention is being paid to a possible link between FM and Hypothyroid problems.
 The typical signs of low thyroid are:

 Now, most of you I am sure, have had your thyroid levels tested and have been told, they are fine ... but what you may not know, is that most standard lab tests, often miss low thyroid.
 This is simply because your standard lab test is often looking for abnormally high levels, if your level is in the "low" normal range, it will be classed as normal and ignored.
-This has proved to be a mistake in many cases, for those of us with FM in particluar.
+This has proved to be a mistake in many cases.
+It is a major mistake for those of us with FM in particular.

 "... close to 100% of individuals with these syndromes ( FM/CFS) have low thyroid.
 This is, however, usually not picked up on the standard blood tests because the TSH is not elevated in these individuals due to pituitary dysfunction.
 Many of these individuals will also have high levels of the anti-thyroid reverse T3, which is usually not measured on standard blood tests.
 In addition, the majority of individuals can also have a thyroid receptor resistance that is not detected on the blood tests.
 Consequently, thyroid treatment, especially with timed release T3, is effective for many patients.
 T4 preparations (inactive thyroid) such as Synthroid and Levoxyl do not work well for these conditions."
 Kent Holtorf, M.D